Gedsted

-Gedsted is a small town in Himmerland with a population of 852 (1 January 2022), located in Gedsted parish.
-The city belongs to the municipality of Vesthimmerland Municipality and is located in the North Denmark Region.
-The town is located on a hillside near Louns Bredning.
-Gedsted's annual city party is organized by the Cooperative Associations and is called "Gedeskæg".
-Its around 10 km from Farsø.
-The city also have a school Gedsted school.
+Gedsted is a small town in Himmerland with a population of 874 (1 January 2025), located in Gedsted parish.
+The town belongs to the municipality of Vesthimmerland Municipality and is located in the North Denmark Region.
+The town is located on a hillside near Louns Bredning around 10 km south of Farsø.
+Gedsted's annual town party is organized by the Cooperative Associations and is called "Gedeskæg".
+The town also have a school Gedsted school.

 History

 Gedsted has played a role as a traffic hub from the Viking Age.
 Probably there has been a bridge over Lerkenfeld stream already from the year 1000-1100.
-It is said that Canute IV of Denmark also known as Canute the holy, in about 1080, tried to gather a viking army to regain England, and to raise money, he raised the kingdom and collected taxes from the peasants.
+It is said that Canute IV of Denmark also known as Canute the holy, in about 1090, tried to gather a viking army to regain England, and to raise money, he raised the kingdom and collected taxes from the peasants.

 When the king stayed at Børglum, the first peasant revolt in Denmark arose, and he had to flee via Aggersborg across Aggersund and further south.
 It is believed that there was again a battle with the farmer's army at Hødalen just south of Gedsted and again at Viborg.

 The first time that Gedsted was mentioned directly in written sources is probably in 1289.
 Then 15-year-old Erik Menved and his mother, widower, Agnes, made a stay at Vitskøl Kloster held on King's farm "Holmmark".
 Erik issued a letter that took Vitskøl monastery under royal protection.
-The letter ended with "Givet på min gård" Hollummark "in Geedstath, March 1, 1289".
+The letter ended with "Givet på min gård" Hollummark "in Geedstath, 1 March 1289".

 Also several letters from Margaret I of Denmark in the 1400s were written from the farm in Holmmark.